I love this recipe for buttercream frosting because it’s:

 quick – it only takes 4 minutes to make!

-easy – it only has a few ingredients and if you can find 2 lb bags of powdered sugar you don’t need to do any precise measuring
+easy – it only has 5 ingredients!
+If you can find 2lb bags of powdered sugar you don’t need to do any precise measuring

-I'm going to show you how to make this 4 Minute Buttercream and how to check the consistency so it's perfect for frosting and piping.
-I'll also share tips for storing buttercream and adapting this recipe for hot weather.
+I'm going to show you step by step how to make this 4 Minute Buttercream.
+I'll also show you how to check the consistency so it's perfect for frosting and piping.
+And I'll share tips for storing buttercream and adapting this recipe for hot weather.

 This recipe makes 6 cups of buttercream, which is enough buttercream to fill and frost an 8″ cake.
-I almost always double the recipe, which is the biggest batch that will fit in my 6qt Kitchen Aid mixer and the doubled recipe makes enough buttercream to fill and frost two 8" cakes or three 6″ cakes.
+I almost always double the recipe, which is the biggest batch that will fit in my 6qt Kitchen Aid mixer.
+The doubled recipe makes enough buttercream to fill and frost two 8" cakes or three 6″ cakes.

 Ingredients for 4 Minute Buttercream Frosting

-Start by preparing your ingredients: the powdered sugar should be sifted to remove any lumps and the butter should be at room temperature.
+Start by preparing your ingredients.
+The powdered sugar should be sifted to remove any lumps and the butter should be at room temperature.
 You'll know if it's at room temperature because you'll be able to slice through it easily with a spatula.
-If the butter is cold, bring it to room temperature quickly by popping it in the microwave for 10 seconds and then flipping it over and microwaving it for another 10 seconds.
+If the butter is cold, bring it to room temperature quickly by popping it in the microwave for 10 seconds.
+Then flip it over and microwave it for another 10 seconds.

 How to make 4 Minute Buttercream Frosting

-In a stand mixer or with a handheld mixer using the beater (paddle) attachment, mix butter for a few seconds until smooth.
+It's easiest to make this 4 Minute Buttercream with a stand mixer or a handheld mixer.
+Use the beater or paddle attachment, not the whisk!
+Mix the butter for a few seconds until smooth.
 If it’s not smooth and there are any lumps of butter, your butter is too cold.

-Add about a quarter of the powdered sugar and salt (if using) and mix on the lowest speed until incorporated about one minute.
-Scrape down to the bottom of the mixing bowl with a spatula to loosen any butter and sugar and add another quarter of the powdered sugar, mixing for another minute on low.
+Add about a quarter of the powdered sugar.
+Mix on the lowest speed until incorporated, about one minute.
+Scrape down to the bottom of the mixing bowl with a spatula to loosen any butter and sugar.
+Then add another quarter of the powdered sugar, mixing for another minute on low.

-Scrape down to the bottom of the bowl, add another quarter of the powdered sugar, mix for one minute on low and scrape again.
-As you scoop up the buttercream from the very bottom of the bowl you'll see clumps of sugar underneath and by scraping down with your spatula, you're incorporating that sugar into the buttercream.
+Scrape down to the bottom of the bowl and add another quarter of the powdered sugar.
+Mix for one minute on low and scrape again.
+As you scoop up the buttercream from the very bottom of the bowl you'll see clumps of sugar underneath.
+By scraping down with your spatula, you're incorporating that sugar into the buttercream.

-Add the final quarter of the powdered sugar and the salt, mix for one more minute on low, and then add the vanilla and mix for about 30 seconds until everything is combined.
+Add the final quarter of powdered sugar and the salt.
+If you're using salted butter, skip the salt!
+Mix for one more minute on low and then add the vanilla.
+Mix for about 30 seconds until everything is combined.

-The buttercream will be thick and stiff and the final step is to add liquid to loosen it to the right consistency so that you can frost a cake or cupcakes with it, or pipe with it.
+The buttercream will be thick and stiff and the final step is to add liquid.
+This will loosen the consistency so that you can frost a cake or cupcakes or pipe with it.
 Add milk or cream, mixing for a few seconds until it's incorporated, and then check the consistency.

 How to check the consistency of buttercream

 Stir the buttercream with your spatula.
-It should be fairly easy to stir and when you pull the spatula out of the bowl it should leave soft peaks behind in the buttercream.
+It should be fairly easy to stir but not as soft as yoghurt.
+When you pull the spatula out of the bowl it should leave soft peaks behind in the buttercream.

 Drag your spatula through the buttercream and look at the trail it leaves behind in the buttercream.
-It should be smooth with no air pockets or holes, which are signs that the buttercream is too stiff and needs more milk or cream to thin it out.
+It should be smooth with no air pockets or holes.
+Those are signs that the buttercream is too stiff and needs more milk or cream to thin it out.

 Troubleshooting common issues

-Air bubbles are caused by mixing at high speed or with a whisk, because both of these things incorporate lots of air into the buttercream.
+Air bubbles are caused by mixing at high speed or with a whisk.
+Both of these things incorporate lots of air into the buttercream.
 Always use the lowest speed when you’re mixing and use a paddle or beater attachment, not a whisk.
+This is what air bubbles look like:

 Graininess is caused by gritty sugar.
 If your butter is at room temperature, your buttercream should be perfectly smooth.
 If it isn’t, try a different brand of icing sugar or powdered sugar.
 Look for 10X on the label, which means it’s been sifted 10 times so it’s very fine.